HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 #### Data Source/Responder Requirements

-When a electronic or digital signature is required for Task based request, the Data Source/Responder **SHALL**:
+When an electronic or digital signature is required for Task based request, the Data Source/Responder **SHALL**:
 - Return an object is either already inherently signed or transform it into a *signed* FHIR Document.
 - Be signed by the provider that is responding the query.
 - Follow the documentation in the [Signatures] page for producing signatures.